StarfishC/vim-tasks/README.md

    * Defaults to ''
    */
   command: string;

   /**
+   * Which file to save
+   * Defaults to 'none', 'all','current' are available */
+  save: string

+  /**
    * Whether the executed command is kept alive and runs in the background.